 Ecosia Advertising FAQs

-Microsoft Advertising support have told me that they don’t have a full list of publisher website URLs.
-With that in mind, I’ve made an effort to list Bing search partner publisher websites in this post.
-I will keep updating the list as more partners roll in to the publisher website report.
+Microsoft Advertising don’t have a full list of publisher website URLs.
+With that in mind, I’ve made an effort to list all search partner publisher websites that are known to me.
+I will keep updating the list as more websites roll into my publisher reports.
+You can use this list to exclude other syndicated search partner websites, focusing your ad delivery on Ecosia.
+The list isn’t a catch all, but it will give you a head start.

 It can take a few hours for Ecosia to start showing your ads.
 If you still can’t see your ads after a couple of hours, then there may be a problem.
 To get your ads showing try the troubleshooting steps outlined by Microsoft Advertising.